 This makes for great customer service on the part of the social media platform but doesn’t make it any easier for the business owner trying to get their voice heard.
 What worked well for you last year, may not be working so well this year.
 Keep checking your data!

-I have a great YouTube guide on increasing your likes in 2020.
+I have a great YouTube guide on increasing your likes.
 Just click here to check it out.

 Top Tip: Always provide content that you know your customers will want to see – NOT what you want them to see.
 Visualise your ideal customer when posting!